Lumineers® (ultra-thin porcelain veneers) pricing -

 You can't realistically expect any type of dental restoration to last forever.
 This is especially true in those cases where its appearance is a critical factor (such as a veneer on a front tooth).

 That means that beyond your initial expenses for your work, there will be others.
 And depending on your age, you may encounter these additional costs more than once.

 We discuss this topic in greater detail on our page: What is the true cost of having porcelain veneers placed?
 This is an important read if you're considering having them placed as an elective procedure.
 Alternative procedures should always be considered too.

 Can't Lumineers® just be removed?

-The idea that ultra-thin veneers are "reversible" is mostly true just in theory.
-Yes, they can be ground off but it's not a necessarily quick process nor is it likely that your tooth will be returned to its initial pristine condition.
+The idea that ultra-thin veneers are "reversible" may help to create public demand for this procedure.
+But it seems true mostly in theory only.
+Yes, they can be ground off.
+But it's not necessarily a quick process, nor is it likely that your tooth will be returned to its initial pristine condition.

-The bond that's been created during the placement process is very strong and the cement that's been used typically remains stubbornly attached to the tooth's enamel.
+The bond that's been created during the placement process is very strong and the cement that's been used typically remains stubbornly attached to the tooth's surface.

 It can be trimmed and buffed off.
-But it's not an easy task, especially when a number of teeth are involved.
-And it has to be expected that the surface of the tooth's enamel will be shaved and scuffed up during the process.
+But that's not necessarily an easy task, especially when a number of teeth are involved.
+And it has to be expected that the surface of the tooth's enamel will be shaved and scuffed up at least somewhat during the process.

 Why don't all dentists place Lumineers®?